bfarnam/infineon/README.md

 If you finally trace ALL the library functions to the actual call which turns on the output you see that it performs an Arduino digitialWrite which is simply an ON/OFF.

-From one of the example files:
+From one of Infineon's example files:
 ```
     /** Turn on the selected channel */
     Serial.println("\nTurning on selected switch...");